hidenitt4/PlotGUI/README.md

 ### Reference 1<br>

-- Default 4 plot view
+- Default, 4 plot view
 - Manual selection Toplevel and facecolor change on selection
 - Annotation on click
 - Parameter frame is currently hidden (can be made visible using thin gray button)